-These are some of the frequently asked questions Veteran Services receives.
-Please contact us for answers to your questions if they are not answered below, and we will do our best to provide timely and relevant answers for you.
+Here are some of the Frequently Asked Questions received from Veterans in our Community.
+Please contact us for answers to your questions if they are not answered below.
+We will do our best to provide timely and relevant answers for you.

 During service each veteran receives recognition in the form of awards based on when, where or how the service was performed.
 Generally the awards to which a veteran is entitled are listed on the discharge papers or DD214.
 At times, either due to a later awarding, a new award issuance, or oversight by the clerk/yeoman, the award is authorized but not on the discharge.
 With the Congressional concern over the wearing of awards not earned (the “Stolen Valor Act”) we want to help you to receive all the awards you should have, and be able to document they were authorized.
 This National Archives website will provide the necessary details for requesting the appropriate awards and decorations.